itsjavi/bootstrap-colorpicker/README.md

 To start using the component, most of the time you will only need the files under the `dist` folder.
+The `dist` folder will be available if you installed this package via npm or yarn.
+In any other cases you will need to run `yarn install && npm run build` in order to generate it.

 Example:

 ```html